What’s a typical personal loan limit?

 Income

-Higher-income borrowers often qualify for higher loan amounts, while lower-income borrowers only qualify for smaller amounts to ensure they can pay the loan back on time.
+Higher-income borrowers often qualify for higher loan amounts, while lower-income borrowers only qualify for smaller amounts to ensure they can pay back the loan on time.

 Debt-to-income ratio